Non-Compete Covenants in M&A: Structuring to Bind Sellers and Key Employees

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will offer guidance in drafting non-compete clauses in contracts for the purchase and sale of a business.
+This CLE course will offer guidance in drafting non-compete clauses in contracts for the purchase and sale of a business.
 The panel will also discuss related non-compete agreements for key employees, sellers, and founders of the target entity, and the limitations associated with each.
 The panel will examine recent case law regarding the enforceability of non-competes in New York, Delaware, and California.

 - Non-compete covenants incident to the sale of a business